-- 3. Pick plenary topics and recruit keynote speakers, leaving some spots open for high-quality paper submissions (see Plenary Sessions below). - 4.
-Add features to the program as appropriate.
-These may come from outside people sending proposals (e.g., in 2015, someone proposed to place a set of high quality visualizations around the conference). - a.
-New ideas usually create new work.
-PCs are encouraged to make improvements and do something new, but the PCs must also be responsible to define the item/event and related responsibilities in ample time so as to not create emergencies to be able to implement the new idea at the conference. - 5.
+- 3. Pick plenary topics and recruit keynote speakers, leaving some spots open for high-quality paper submissions (see Plenary Sessions below). - 4. - 5.
 Determine the overall program timing, in consultation with the organizing committee and Office. - 6.
 Participate in creating communications from the Office about the conference. - a.
 Review and approve office communications in advance of upcoming deadlines.
-See the appendix for an overview of the annual program planning timeline. - 7.
-Review the reviewers' comments to make sure they are appropriate and valid for the submissions, and rate reviewer quality in the Web Portal.
-Some Program Chairs read all the submissions, but this is not strictly necessary to determine the quality of the reviews. - 8.
-Arrange the papers into cohesive sessions based on the thread chair recommendations and reviews (see more details below). - 9.
+See the appendix for an overview of the annual program planning timeline. - 7. - 8.
+Arrange the papers into coherent sessions based on the sessionizing recommendations and provide descriptive titles for the sessions. - 9.
 Ensure all sessions have chairs.
 Recruit session chairs with assistance from the Office.
 Note: for the plenary session chairs, be sure to select someone who knows about the chosen theme and session, and for the feedback session chairs, be sure to select someone who can ensure a good learning experience. - 10.
-Open the conference, make announcements each morning, and close the conference. - a.
-For virtual and hybrid conferences, daily morning announcements should be sent by email to attendees, in addition to any announcements delivered live.
-Communication with conference attendees should be managed in collaboration with the Office. - 11.
-Attend the post-conference debrief (generally held on the last day of the conference). - 12.
+Open and close the conference.
+Agree wording of daily morning announcements that will be sent to participants with the Office. - 11.
+Hold online session for Thread Chairs to explain their tasks. - 12.
+Hold session on the day before the conference opens for Session Chairs to explain their tasks - 13.
+Attend the post-conference debrief (generally held on the last day of the conference). - 14.
 Optional: Write a few SDS blog posts to increase public awareness and excitement about the conference.
 Others may help.
 Beginning in 2021, a Conference Highlights Blog team was formed by the Policy Council for this purpose.

 All conference organizers must agree to the conference dates and planning schedule, which may be proposed by the Office on the basis of prior conferences.
-Program Chairs are encouraged to make suggestions to the schedule, and will at least want to ensure that they have sufficient time to review the Thread Chair evaluations prior to sending author acceptance letters.
-Note: Program Chairs will need to review any late submissions that have been granted.
+Program Chairs are encouraged to make suggestions to the schedule, and will at least want to ensure that they have sufficient time to review placement of submissions prior to sending author acceptance letters.